willstepp/writings/hunger/hunger-notes.md

 In bed that night he dreams of Leoti and sees the tree.
 His thoughts drift to it and he remembers everything he had forgotten.
 He wakes and finds the empty bucket now being used for broken earthware and other refuse.

+[mika prepares for the journey while others prepare to return to the hunt, his mother begs him not to go, gawoni asks him why he is not with the others, I am not going with them, and where his bow is]